Red Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Alek Manoah (1-1) will take to the mound for the Blue Jays and make his seventh start of the season.
+- The Blue Jays will hand the ball to Kevin Gausman (2-2) for his seventh start of the season.

-- Manoah has pitched five or more innings in two straight games and will look to extend that streak.
+- Gausman has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent